A Blockchain App Architecture

 S).
 The current state of the blockchain (

-S') can always be achieved by appliying all the transactions performed to the Genesis state.
+S') can always be achieved by applying all the transactions performed to the Genesis state.

 Developers can create the state machine using the Cosmos SDK.
 This includes: